 5.1.
 Booking data

 The booking data services provide information about the booking.
 The service is general usable to retrieve information about the booking and its tickets.
-The returned data contains also information about the refund possibilities and the reasons.
-A refund reason is necessary to get an offer for a refund.

 The booking data can be retrieved via

-- ticket id
+ticket id

 Retrieve booking data by entering the id of the ticket (printed on the ticket).

-- or booking id
+or booking id

 If the booking id is known from the sales process, it can be used to retrieve the booking data.

-See version 2 services bookings-controller for details.
+See version 2 services 20 bookings-controller for details.

 5.2.
-Refund offers
+Refund data

-To get an offer for a possible refund, the refund reason must be selected, as the possibilities are returned in the B2P booking-data service.
+To get an offer for a possible refund, the refund reason must be selected, as the possibilities are returned in the B2P refund-data service.
 If no possible reason is returned in the booking data service, no refund offer and so no refund will be possible.

 B2P refund offers are valid for 20 minutes only.
-After that the refund offers are discarded. |
+After that the refund offers are discarded.

-Not all products can be refunded and rules apply on partially used products and retention. |
+Not all products can be refunded and rules apply on partially used products and retention.

 Currently there is only one refund reason possible over B2P.
 This is set by default.

-refundReasonId | description |
+refundReasonId description

-NICHT_BENUTZT |
+NICHT_BENUTZT

 Not used.
-Can only be used before start of validity of the ticket. |
+Can only be used before start of validity of the ticket.

 To call the refund offer service it is necessary to hand in all ticket ids, where a refund offer should be created.
 If one given ticket is not refundable, an error will be returned.
 If all given tickets are refundable for the same refund reason, one refund offer including refund offer id will be returned.
 This contains the compelete information of refundable amount, original price, excess, used part and so on.

-See refund-offers-controller for details.
+See 20 refund-offers-controller for details.

-5.3.
+5.4.
 Refund

-and call the B2P booking-data service to check the new status of the tickets.
+On success it returns a savBookingId and a savTicketId.
+For the moment this information is not necessary to be stored.
+Instead keep the bookingId and call the B2P booking-data service to check the new status of the tickets.

 The refunded amount is always put back on the used payment method.
 So if the payment has been done with credit card, the refunded amount will be credited to the same credit card.
-In case of invoice payment, the refunded amount will be credited on the next invoice. |
+In case of invoice payment, the refunded amount will be credited on the next invoice.

-See the POST service refund-booking-controller for details.
+See the POST service 20 refund-booking-controller for details.

 6. Error handling